omnetpp/omnetpp/samples/resultfiles/python/ResultAnalysisUsingPython.md

 aloha3.head()
 ```

-To see the use value of what we've just done, let's try plotting some vectors
+To see the usefulness of what we've just done, let's try plotting some vectors
 again, this time with a proper legend:

 ```{.python .input}